• Skip to main content

 Other great additions would be:

-- Oven-baked or sautéed veggies: while the pasta is cooking, you can sauté some vegetables to pair with the pasta, such as broccoli, red bell peppers, green beans, cauliflower, cherry tomatoes, asparagus, carrot or zucchini.
-Caramelized onions is also delicious combined with the creamy sauce.
+• Oven-baked or sautéed veggies: while the pasta is cooking, you can sauté some vegetables to pair with the pasta, such as broccoli, red bell peppers, green beans, cauliflower, cherry tomatoes, asparagus, carrot or zucchini.
+These vegan caramelized mushrooms and onions are also delicious combined with the creamy sauce.

-- Plant-based protein: include edamame, pan-fried tempeh, roasted smoky tofu or lentils to make your meal even more filling!
+• Plant-based protein: include edamame, pan-fried tempeh, roasted smoky tofu or lentils to make your meal even more filling!
+Or similarly to this chickpea pasta sauce, you can also add some bean in the blender!

 Storage